Protocol Interfaces¶

 analyzer = HTTPTapAnalyzer(tls_inspector=CustomTLSInspector())

 Interface for HTTP request timing implementations.
+A new collector instance is created for each request in the chain.

 Protocol Definition¶